eXascaleInfolab/orbits_repro/README.md

      - RMSE: Results/streaming_end/missingpercentage/soccer/error/rmse

 ### Figure 6
 Manual aggregation over mutiple results.
-The reproducibility of this figure is hard to automate
+The reproducibility of this figure is very hard to automate.

 ### Figure 7
   - Fig 7a: